 How to Help Your Child with Learning Disabilities Learn to Read

-Author and educator Grace May Chiu explains how parents can encourage their children to read, avoiding frustration caused by learning disabilities, in this exclusive interview.
-Grace May Chiu is the co-author of Bonding While Learning.
+Author (Bonding While Learning) and educator Grace May Chiu explains how parents can encourage their children to read, avoiding frustration caused by learning disabilities,

 Interview by Allison Martin

 What early academic concepts have you noticed that children most often have difficulty?

 This answer will vary depending on the child and his/her specific learning disabilities, so while some academic concepts will come naturally for some children, the same concept will be difficult for others.
 Meanwhile, it's important to note that a love of reading can be nurtured with all children, regardless of learning challenges.
 For example, a friend of mine has a son with a neurological disability that makes it difficult for him to process while reading; nonetheless, this boy absolutely loves to be read to and it's a way for him to connect not only to great literature, but also to his parents.
 Another friend of mine has a child who is autistic.
 And while he has developmental delays, this child associates reading with family bonding time and looks forward to trips to the library.